 How do I know if my face is round?

-"A face is considered round if the width all the way around is fairly even and full."
+A face is considered round if the width all the way around is fairly even and full.

 “I generally like to highlight whatever I find beautiful about someone,” Sill explained.
 “So if she has great eyes, maybe a soft side swept fringe to accentuate them.”